Updated: Nov. 2014 - Demi Moore's age-defying physique at 52 is due to a raw vegan diet and Pilates and yoga workouts.

 "I'm never hungry, and my body is nourished," said Alt, author of Easy Sexy Raw.
 "Because raw food is so nutritionally dense, it’ll feed your body.
 A healthy diet is everything."

 Demi's beauty secret is fragrance-free moisturizer.
 "My skin is very sensitive, so I use only fragrance-free, simple, pure products," said Moore.
 "And I moisturize, moisturize, moisturize!
 If you focus on good skin care, your skin will be balanced, and then you really won't need a lot of makeup."

 Moore, who admitted she was obsessed with being young and skinny, used to do punishing daily workouts that included running six miles a day, long-distance cycling, and lifting weights for up to two hours daily.
 Ironically, Demi got thinner and fitter after scaling back on her intense exercise sessions during her 40s.

-Today, Demi's workouts are low-impact and mainly include Pilates and yoga.
-Pilates is an excellent anti-aging workout because it builds lean muscle, strengthens your core, and reduces stress, said Brooke Siler, author of The Pilates Body.
-Similarly, yoga workouts have been proven to promote long, lean muscles.
+Today, Demi's workouts are low-impact and mainly include yoga and Pilates.
+Yoga is an excellent anti-aging workout because it builds lean muscle, strengthens your core, and reduces stress, said Mandy Ingber, author of Yogalosophy.

 Over the years, tabloids speculated that Moore had gotten over $500,000 in plastic surgery, from facelifts to breast surgeries to liposuction to a kneecap lift.
 Demi has repeatedly denied these rumors.